gboeing/pynamical/README.md

 ## Quick walkthrough:

-First load pynamical.
+First import pynamical.
 Then simulate some model and visualize its bifurcation diagram in just 2 lines of code:

 ```python
 from pynamical import logistic_map, simulate, bifurcation_plot